SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 See also William A. Weber's 2003 article, "The Middle Asian Element in the Southern Rocky Mountain Flora of the western United States".

-From 1838-1843 John Torrey and Asa Gray published Flora of North America (now available on-line as a Google Book).
+From 1838-1843 John Torrey and Asa Gray published Flora of North America (now available online).
 Torrey and Gray dedicated this monumental work to Sir William Jackson Hooker, "no person has done more for the advancement of North American botany".

-According to William A. Weber, most species bearing the Hooker name refer to and honor William Jackson Hooker, not his son Joseph Dalton Hooker Oenothera hookeri
+Most species bearing the Hooker name refer to and honor William Jackson Hooker, but some do honor his son Joseph Dalton Hooker.
+Oenothera hookeri

 Hoopes, Thomas, Jr., 1834-1925: Farmer, businessman, civic leader in Chester County, Pennsylvania (population 4,357 in 1857).
 From 1857-1862 Thomas traveled and worked his way west from Pennsylvania: A 1925 newspaper article states that Hoopes "decided to make a short tour of the western States of the Union".
 He was in Rock Island, Illinois for one of the Lincoln-Douglas debates in September of 1857; in Iowa he was in the lumber business; in Colorado he dabbled in gold prospecting, "general business", exploring, and plant collecting.